Skip to main content

 Direction - Ideally your roof should be south facing and not have any trees or buildings shading it.
 You can still install panels on east or west facing roofs however they will produce less energy compared to a south facing roof.

-Pitch- You'll need a diagonal roof as we cannot offer solar panels for flat roofs.
+Pitch - You'll need a diagonal roof as we cannot offer solar panels for flat roofs.
 The best pitch angle is between 30-40º (this is the typical angle of most UK rooftops).

-Hear from one of our happy customers
+Hear from some of our happy customers

 Solar app to track your solar energy